WebAssembly/spec/spectec/test-prose/TEST.md

     - deftype_u1* is dt_1* :: dt*.
     - the type definition type_1 is valid with the defined type sequence dt_1*.
     - Under the context C with .TYPES appended by dt_1*, the type definition sequence type* is valid with the defined type sequence dt*.

+Types_ok/empty
+- [] is valid with the defined type sequence [].

+Types_ok/cons
+- the type definition sequence [type_1] :: type* is valid with the defined type sequence dt_1* :: dt* if:
+  - the type definition type_1 is valid with the defined type sequence dt_1*.
+  - Under the context C with .TYPES appended by dt_1*, the type definition sequence type* is valid with the defined type sequence dt*.

 Module_ok
 - the module (MODULE type* import* func* global* table* mem* tag* elem* data* start? export*) is valid with the module type $clos_moduletype(C, xt_I* -> xt_E*) if: